CamLib/genizah-medical-visualisation/README.md

 ## Get started

+Click the launch binder button above to open the notebooks immediately in your browser.

+## Run on your computer

+You can download the notebooks and interact with them in Jupyter Lab on your own computer.

 ### Prerequisites

-To use the content in this repository, you'll need Python 3.5+ and [pipenv] installed.
+You'll need Python 3.5+ and [pipenv] installed.

 ### Set up